walt-id/waltid-ssikit-docs/ecosystems-interoperability/oidc/usage-examples.md

 Let's break down the important bits of the token response:
 * **access_token**: The token which we need to request the credentials
 * **id_token**: ID token, which should have been signed by the issuer, respecting the _nonce_ challenge we defined previously in the _auth_ subcommand.
-* **c_nonce**: The nonce challenge we need to use, to sign the DID possession proof in the credential request.
+* **c_nonce**: The nonce challenge we need to use, to sign the DID ownership proof in the credential request.
 * **expires_in**: expiration period (seconds), after which the token will become invalid.

 Let's now proceed with the credential request, like instructed by the command output.